N8ers/lillehammer/README.md

 This was a colaborative project with <a href="https://github.com/klcantrell" target="_blank">Kalalau Cantrell</a> in hopes to make a more interesting way to order your favorite pizzas.
 This project uses HTML, CSS, Bootstrap, and Javascript.

-To visit the site click below!
+To visit the site click here:
 <a href="https://sheryak-pizza.surge.sh/" target="_blank">Lillehammer!</a>

 To view my portfolio follow the links below;